Homepage > Education and Learning > Schools > Find a School > School Search

 Joining and moving on

 We offer a number of open days, whereby you can visit the school to see a normal school day, and meet with our staff.
 We also welcome visits to school at any time although these need to be agreed/arranged with school prior to the visit.
-Please contact the school Admin office to arrange to meet the Head teacher/deputy head, who will willingly discuss how the school could meet your child’s needs.
+Please contact the school Admin office to arrange to meet the Head Teacher/Deputy Head, who will willingly discuss how the school could meet your child’s needs.

 The school complies fully with the Equality Act 2010 and the School Admissions Code 2014 in relation to the arrangements for the admission of disabled pupils.
 Where the school is oversubscribed, all children are admitted in accordance with the published oversubscription criteria.
 Where a child is disabled, the school will take steps to ensure the child is not treated less favourably than other pupils and that the child has access to all necessary facilities- in accordance with the SEN Code of Practice 2015.